buildout/buildout/doc/getting-started.rst

    >>> write(src, 'setup.py')

 We suggest copying and modifying the example above, using it as boilerplate.
-As is probably clear, the setup arguments used:
+As is probably clear, the setup arguments used are:

 name
    The name of your application.
 This is the name you'll use in